ThadeuLuz/reduxfire/docs/reference.md

 ### Description

-The standard [redux reducer](http://redux.js.org/docs/basics/Reducers.html) that you should combine with your other reducers to subsequently create your redux store.
+The standard [redux reducer](http://redux.js.org/docs/basics/Reducers.html) that you should combine with your other reducers when creating your redux store.
 You probably don't want to call this method directly.
-The key used for the reducer will be the key where your bound data will be stored.
-You can call it anything you want, but the docs will assume you are using the key `firebaseData`.
+The key used for the reducer will be where your bound data will be stored.
+You can use any valid key, but we will assume you are using the key `firebaseData`.

 ```js
 import { createStore, combineReducers } from 'redux';